ErnaO/Cleaning_CourseProject/CodeBook.md

 This raw data can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The first two variables are
+The first two variables are descriptive
 **SubjectID**
 Running from 1:30, a combination of the original train and test set